dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 In addition to regular comments,
 Dart also has [doc comments][] that work in tandem with [dartdoc][]: a first party tool that generates HTML documentation for Dart packages.
-It’s considered best practice to place doc comments above all declarations for public members.
+It's considered best practice to place doc comments above all declarations for public members.

 Define a doc comment by using three forward slashes instead of two (`///`):

-Dart
+_Dart_
 ```dart
 /// The number of characters in this chunk when unsplit.
 int get length => ...